Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 The curriculum presented here offers a mix of best in class resources and a suggested path to complete them in order to become a data scientist.
 It is intended to be a **complete education in data science** using online materials and is an alternative to getting a Masters degree.
 All resources have been heavily researched and used by myself in my journey of becoming a Data Scientist & a Deep Learning practitioner.

+**Motivation behind the curriculum**

+There is a lack of curated online resource that organizes the material into a long term learning plan that covers all aspects of data science using only the very best resources.
+Most curriculums only suggest content from their own platform, or suggest too many options which makes it hard to choose what to learn.

 **Who is this for?**

 The following education assumes no prior knowledge of data science, programming, and only assumes knowledge of basic high school math.
 For this reason, it is intended for anyone who is currently in a completely unrelated field that wants to fully transition careers and get hired as a data scientist (I used to be a digital marketer).